Pascualex/maze-generator/readme.md

 # Maze generator

 A personal project made to practice with Swing and multi-thread applications in Java (and because seeing the building and solving proccess of a maze is very relaxing).
+The application can be downloaded [here](https://github.com/pascualex/maze-generator/releases).

 ## Characteristics of the application